malikovadi/midtermSpring/README.md

 Traditional Username and Password Login with JWT Token For traditional username and password login, we have implemented a JWT (JSON Web Token) based authentication mechanism.
 Here's how it works:

+Authentication and Authorization Mechanisms Traditional Username/Password Login with JWT Token
-Registration: Users can register with their email address, username, and password.
-Upon successful registration, the password is securely hashed and stored in the database.
+Registration: Users register with their email, username, and password.
+Passwords are securely hashed before storage.

-Authentication: Users can log in using their username/email and password.
-Upon successful authentication, a JWT token is generated and returned to the client.
-This token is used for subsequent API requests to authenticate the user.
+Authentication: Users log in with their username/email and password.
+Upon successful login, a JWT token is generated and returned.

-JWT Token: The JWT token contains encoded user information and is signed using a secret key known only to the server.
-It has an expiration time to enhance security.
+JWT Token: JSON Web Token containing user information, signed with a secret key.
+Used for subsequent API requests and has an expiration time.

-Authorization: Protected endpoints in our application require the client to include the JWT token in the Authorization header of the HTTP request.
-The server validates the token and grants access to authorized resources.
+Authorization: Protected endpoints require the JWT token in the Authorization header.
+The server validates the token to grant access.

-Social Authentication with Google, GitHub, and Facebook We also support social authentication using OAuth 2.0 with popular identity providers such as Google, GitHub, and Facebook.
-Here's how it works:
+Social Authentication with OAuth 2.0 Providers

-OAuth 2.0 Flow: Users can choose to sign in with their Google, GitHub, or Facebook accounts.
-This initiates the OAuth 2.0 flow, redirecting the user to the respective identity provider's authentication page.
+OAuth 2.0 Flow: Users sign in with Google, GitHub, or Facebook.
+This redirects them to the provider's authentication page.

-User Consent: The user is prompted to consent to sharing their profile information with our application.
-Once consent is granted, the identity provider redirects the user back to our application with an authorization code.
+User Consent: Users consent to share profile information.
+The provider redirects them back with an authorization code.

+Token Exchange: Our app exchanges the code for an access token and possibly a refresh token.

+User Creation/Authentication: New users are created using profile info.
+Existing users are authenticated, and a JWT token is issued.

+Authorization: The JWT token from social login is used for access to protected resources.

 Token Exchange: Our application exchanges the authorization code for an access token and optionally a refresh token with the identity provider's token endpoint.